 During competition – especially in the nights preceding the competition – during travel and during training, there may be very specific challenges and the prevalence of disturbed sleep may be higher.
 So, there seem to be significant periods within your sporting career where the risk of sleeping problems peaks, and then perhaps troughs in other periods where you are not in competition or not in training.
 This is important because it means making statements about athletes as a whole must be done with care.

 In terms of diagnosed insomnia as a disorder, rather than simply disturbed sleep, the prevalence rates among athletes that we have are very contained.
 There are only a handful of studies that have properly looked into this, and the rates are similar to the general population, from 3 to 6 per cent.

 Why might disturbed sleep be particularly relevant to athletes?

-Athletes often report that they have difficulty falling asleep.
+As an athlete, you may have difficulty falling asleep.
 This relates to cognitive arousal, or the ineffective shutting down of your mind before sleep.
-Sleep is often restricted because of travel or training scheduling.
+Sleep is often restricted because of your travel or training scheduling.
 Travelling for a competition, say, often involves sleeping at inappropriate times for your internal circadian clock.
 Knowing when your opportunity to sleep will be, in order to take advantage of aligning your internal clock body with the natural local time, is very advantageous and should ideally be all scheduled before travel.